JSMR-heuristics/JSMR/README.md

 ### The Hill-Climber Algorithm
 The way the Hill Climber Algorithm operates is using a random within constraints algorithm to generate a random House-Battery configuration within the constraints and swapping the connections of two houses which are connected to different batteries.
 The reason for using this algorithm is to more reliably find a random configuration within the constraints, otherwise we'll have to use completely randomly generated combinations and the odds of finding one which also fits within the constraints is around one in five million when using neighbourhood 1 as a measure or one in three million when using either neighbourhood one or two.
-This is very inefficient in time and the slight reduction in randomness can be compensated by a proper amount of iterations, which is by our standards 1000.
-Moreover the reason of using random starting points is the same as the Greedy Algorithm.
+This is very inefficient in time and the slight reduction in randomness can be compensated by a proper amount of iterations, which is by our standards 1000

 After a battery swap between houses results into a more cost-efficient configuration which fits within the restraints, the swap is kept and the algorithm tries every possible swap again until no better configurations are found.
 This will with 1000 iterations always result into a more cost-efficient configuration of house-battery combinations than the Step-Down and the Greedy Algorithm, however it takes a significantly longer time to complete the same amount of iterations.